cllebrun/MockupBank/README.md

 It provides a browser-based editor that makes it easy to wire together flows using the wide range of nodes in the palette that can be deployed to its runtime in a single-click.

 Note that you can create a Node-RED app on IBM Cloud without installing anything on your machine.
-It will let you easily leverage any APIs and connect to IBM Watson services for example... https://cloud.ibm.com/catalog/starters/node-red-starter
+It will let you easily leverage any APIs and connect to IBM Watson services for example: [here](https://cloud.ibm.com/developer/appservice/create-app?starterKit=59c9d5bd-4d31-3611-897a-f94eea80dc9f&defaultLanguage=undefined)

 Everything you need to know about how to develop applications with Node-RED is available at: https://nodered.org/ You can find, open source Node-RED flows, nodes libraries, documentation...